sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231119_130156043.jpg)

 We had talked about going to a grocery store so the kids could pick out food for their home restaurant that night.
-By some annoying unaversive plan, right between the park and the market I had picked out to go to was ANOTHER mini theme park.
+By some annoying universe plan, right between the park and the market I had picked out to go to was ANOTHER mini theme park.
 The kids talked me into bumper cars, it wasn’t hard, and we had the time of our lives…twice.
 It was an odd bumper car experience as there was only one other car going with us the first round and you could actually steer and drive around, although Max was more of a fan of just ramming into the side.

 ![Alt text](/images/travel4/PXL_20231119_134923969.jpg)